We'll Find Happiness: Production

 Written by Michel Marc Bouchard as his first original screenplay that was not adapted from one of his theatrical plays, the film entered production in 2024 under the working title L'Habit du héros.
+The film was produced by Lyla Films and IRIS Productions, with financial participation from Telefilm Canada and SODEC.
+Filming took place over 35 days between July 23 and September 21, 2024 in Morocco, Quebec and Luxembourg.